It takes a long time to get over intensive treatment such as a stem cell or bone marrow transplant for Hodgkin lymphoma.

 School, college, university or work

-You will not be able to go back to normal daily activity until your white blood cell levels are almost normal.
+You won’t be able to go back to normal daily activity until your white blood cell levels are almost normal.
 It's a good idea to start part time until you have got some of your strength back.
 Talk to your employer, teacher or tutor about this.

 You might also want to think about whether you would like them to talk to your colleagues about your illness and treatment.
 Or you might prefer to talk to them yourself.

 Sport and exercise